gisogrimm/tascartutorials/roomacoustics/README.md

 ```
 Do not forget to connect also the new sound to the microphone, using a second `<connect .../>` element.

 For interactive processing of your own voice (or any other real-time input), you may want to decrease the overall latency.
-To do so, you need to configure the jack sound server to use a smaller fragment size.
+To do so, you need to configure the jack sound server to use a smaller fragment size, e.g., 64 samples.
 First, exit TASCAR, and stop the processing.
 Now, in qjackctl, stop jack and open the setup window.
 Here you can select a shorter fragment size.
 Please note that short fragment sizes require a low-delay real-time optimized operating system, e.g., a dedicated Linux kernel, or MacOS.

 In TASCAR, many functions are called on every processing cycle, e.g., the geometry is updated at the boundaries of each audio block.
 This results in an increase of computational load with smaller fragment sizes.
 If the CPU load displayed in jack (or in the status bar of TASCAR) reaches values above 50-70% and you experience dropouts, you may need to reduce the complexity of the scene: